cdhogan/DFT-basics/2_Graphene/1_ksmear/README.md

       ```
       The convergence with k-points depends on the smearing.
 However, the final results should not depend on the smearing.
 Hence we must test convergence on k-points and smearing simultaneously.

       First let's test gaussian smearing.
 Set degauss to 0.1 Ry, and modify the input file to use 3x3x1, 6x6x1, 9x9x1, and 12x12x1 k-point grids.
 Then lower the smearing to 0.05, 0.01, and 0.003, repeating the convergence with k each time.
+The idea is to fix the smearing and converge with k-points for that smearing value.
       ```
       % pw.x < graphene.scf.in > graphene.scf.out_g0.1_3x3x1_gaussian
       % pw.x < graphene.scf.in > graphene.scf.out_g0.1_6x6x1_gaussian